NegoslavAskovic/loginEko/README.md

 How to Clone and Run the Project Locally

-1. Go to your GitHub repository page (e.g., https://github.com/your-org/automated-tests).
+1. Go to your GitHub repository page https://github.com/NegoslavAskovic/loginEko

-2. Click the green Code button, then copy the repository URL (choose HTTPS or SSH).
+2. Click the green Code button, then copy the repository URL (choose HTTPS ).

 3. Open your terminal (Git Bash, Command Prompt, or any Git client).